 Time frame: Up to approximately 29 months

-Number of Participants Who Experience One or More Adverse Events (AE)
+Number of Participants Who Experienced One or More Adverse Events (AEs)

 An adverse event (AE) was defined as any unfavorable and unintended sign including an abnormal laboratory finding, symptom or disease associated with the use of a medical treatment or procedure, regardless of whether it was considered related to the medical treatment or procedure, that occurred during the course of the study.
+Number of participants who experienced one or more AEs was reported.

 Time frame: Up to approximately 29 months

 An AE was defined as any unfavorable and unintended sign including an abnormal laboratory finding, symptom or disease associated with the use of a medical treatment or procedure, regardless of whether it was considered related to the medical treatment or procedure, that occurred during the course of the study.
+Number of participants who discontinued study intervention (includes any study medication given during the study) due to an AE were reported.

 Time frame: Up to approximately 29 months